Mapwright home page

 11. Will you give us a written proposal?

 Even for a relatively small job or project, you should receive something in writing that sets out some basics.
 You both need to be clear about what will be done, who is responsible for what, as well as the deliverables (ie, the services, documents, training sessions, or other artifacts that will be delivered), the timing and of course the costs and terms.
+Never engage a consultant without having some agreement in writing, so you're both clear about what the assignment is.

 12. If we do decide to use you, how will progress be tracked?

-Getting a quality system in place and achieving certification is a project - you need a consultant who understands at least the basic disciplines of project management.
-And if you don't want to know and think it's all entirely up to them (after all, that's what you pay them for), then please rethink, preferably right now!
+them (after all, that's what you pay them for), then please rethink, preferably right now!
 If any slippage or holdups occur, you risk not finding out that things are off the rails until too far down the track.
 Which is usually expensive, among other negative outcomes.

 Unprofessional or bad consultants won't like this suggestion.
 If they refuse or become agitated, say goodbye.
 Now.

-14. Do you guarantee your services?
+14. Is there a guarantee of your services?

 If you aren’t happy with some aspect of their work, what will they do?
 What will you do?
 Trades people provide guarantees – why shouldn’t consultants?
+(And yes, I practice what I preach here.)

 15. If we use you and don’t get our certification first time, what will you do?